MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-bash-tutorial.md

     "type": "user"
   }
 }
 ```

 ### Formatting the output as YAML

-Use the `--output yaml` argument (or `-o yaml`) to format the output in `yanl` format, a plain-text data serialization format.
-We will explore a number of formatting options in this tutorial.
+Use the `--output yaml` argument (or `-o yaml`) to format the output in [yaml](https://yaml.org/) format, a plain-text data serialization format.
+YAML tends to be easier to read than JSON, and easily maps to that format.
+Some applications and CLI commands take YAML as configuration input, instead of JSON.

 ```azurecli
 az account show --output yaml
 ```

-For more information about formatting the output as a table, see [YAML output format](/cli/azure/format-output-azure-cli#yaml-output-format).
+For more information about formatting the output as yaml, see [YAML output format](/cli/azure/format-output-azure-cli#yaml-output-format).

 ### Formatting the output as a table

 Use the `--output table` argument (or `-o table`) to format the output as an ASCII table.
 Nested objects aren't included in table output, but can still be filtered as part of a query.
-We will explore additional formatting options later in this tutorial.

 ```azurecli
 az account show --output table